Alleray/kaggle-digit-recognizer/README.md

 Comparing to the previous model, model_v2 takes much more time to train, more computationally expensive and memory-hungry.
 For example, model.py training over 40 epochs with 512 mini-batch size took ~20 sec on my GTX 650.
-20 epochs on this model with 100 mini-batch size took 33 minutes.
+20 epochs on model_v2 with 100 mini-batch size took 33 minutes.
 Played with hyperparameters and achieved this results:
 Loss = 0.2872409
 Dev set accuracy: 0.92